 Painesville is a medium-sized city located in the state of Ohio.
-With a population of 19,886 people and 11 constituent neighborhoods, Painesville is the 89th largest community in Ohio.
-Much of the housing stock in Painesville was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 20,591 people and 11 constituent neighborhoods, Painesville is the 87th largest community in Ohio.

-The citizens of Painesville are slightly less educated than the national average of 21.84% for the average city or town: 16.46% of adults in Painesville have a bachelor's degree or advanced degree
+The percentage of adults in Painesville who are college-educated is close to the national average for all communities of 21.84%: 18.93% of the adults in Painesville have a bachelor's degree or advanced degree.

 The most common language spoken in Painesville is English.
 Other important languages spoken here include Spanish and Italian.